Ontario public

 continue reading

 Parental leave: motherhood penalty vs. fatherhood bonus.
-Kadie Ward, Commissioner and CAO of Ontario's Pay Equity Commission, is joined by Maya Roy, Director of Research and Impact at WomenatthecentrE, to look into how we can encourage more equal distribution of parental leave between parents.
-The Pay Equity Solution for Small Business Do-It-Yourse…
+Kadie Ward, Commissioner and CAO of Ontario's Pay Equity Commission, is joined by Maya Roy to look into how we can encourage more equal distribution of parental leave between parents.
+The Pay Equity Solution for Small Business Do-It-Yourself Toolkit referred to in this episode can be found at…

 continue reading